akando42/next-map/public/content/posts/01-25/index.md

 ![Central of a Galaxy](/content/posts/01-25/galaxy.png)

-Among millions of solar systems, there is our solar system with a random planet that cools down to the right temperature and has the right un-pured combination of Hydrogen, Oxygen and Carbon to form waters and complex life forms.
+Among millions of solar systems, there is our solar system with a random planet that cools down to the right temperature and has the right un-pured combination of  Hydrogen, Oxygen, Nitrogen and Carbon to form air, water, and complex life forms.
 Water is essential for all biological forms on earth.
 It is the catalyst for all biochemical processes that create complex Carbon-based compounds that form cells, tissues and muscles.
 The abundance of water is the deciding factor behind the abundances of life.
 Where there is plenty of water then there is a massive number of  humans, animals and plants while where there is water scarcity then life is difficult and it is always a struggle for all biological life forms.

-### Rivers, the natural channels for religions and genetic influences ?
+### Rivers, the natural channels for religions and genetic influences

 Earth at first was a calm water ball with little wind or weather system.
 After the initial cooling down of earth surfaces, the earth core is still a hot ball of constant  nuclear fission explosions.
 These constant expansion and contraction of the earth core causes the earth's surface plates to move around, collide against each other forming mountains, continents and deep ocean.
 The different elevation in earth surfaces cause the uneven heat distribution among earth's surface.
 Air starts to move from high pressure colder regions of the earth to low pressure hotter regions of the earth.